mananpatel06/Arduino/README.md

 Code:- https://collegekode.blogspot.com/

-Here i am using online IDE Tinkercad .
-If you don't know what is tinkercad then refer my blog HERE or else you can use offline IDE also.

 1) Interface 8 LEDs with Arduino UNO (digital 0 to digital 7).
 Develop an Arduino sketch for following:
 a.
 Toggle all LEDs continuously every 500 milliseconds.
 b.
 Toggle even and odd LEDs continuously for 2 seconds.